forj-oss/forjj-jenkins/README.md

 run_deploy:
 ```

 This example will do nothing...
+So the next will be to ask forjj-jenkins to generate files for your deployment.

-As soon as you want to ask forjj-jenkins to generate files for your deployment, you will need few things:
+Here is what you will need to do:

 1. Set `applications/<instanceName>/deploy-to` if default `docker` does not make sense for you.
-2. Add `<deploy-to Name>` under `sources` and `run_deploy` of your templates.yaml
+2. Add `<deploy-to Name>` under `sources`, `run_deploy` and optionally `build_deploy` of your templates.yaml
 3. Declare the list of files to create/generate.
 Files are generated in your deployment repository under `<instance Name>/`

-  - create a description text section of the file to copy/generate to store few sub keys
+  create a description text section of the file to copy/generate to store few sub keys:
   - set `sources/<deploy-to Name or common>/template` with a relative path to the GO template source file.
 Destination file will be generated with the relative path under `<instance Name>/`
       `template` and `source` are exclusive. if you set both, an error will occur.
   - set `sources/<deploy-to Name or common>/source` with a relative path to the source file to copy.
 Destination file will be copied with the relative path under `<instance Name>/`
       `template` and `source` are exclusive. if you set both, an error will occur.
   - set `sources/<deploy-to Name or common>/chmod` to set file mode in octal representation.
 Default is 0644.
   - set `sources/<deploy-to Name or common>/tags` to a paired string to use as template tag.
 Used by `template`.
 Default is `{{}}`
       ex: Ansible use `{{}}` by jinja2 template mechanism.
 So, to avoid conflicts, you can set `#{{}}#` to interpret forjj-jenkins template tags.
   - set `sources/<deploy-to Name or common>/if` to determine if the file have to be copied or generated.

       if `if` is set to a non empty string, the file will be copied/generated.
       The condition is made with GO template to output an empty string or not. ex: `"{{ index .Creds \"app-jenkins-aws-access-key\" }}"`
       The string can be interpreted by GO template to determine if the file needs to be copied/generated or not.
 For template data model see next section [template data model](#template_data_model).

 4. Define build & deploy commands to execute
   - set `build_deploy/<deploy-to Name or common>/run` with a shell command to execute
   - set `build_deploy/<deploy-to Name or common>/run/environment` with a list of shell environment variable to define